andrebrener/world_cup_predictions/README.md

 You will need credentials for google drive & gmail.
 For this you have to:
 - Create a file in the repo called `google_credentials.py` where you name the variables `GOOGLE_PASS` and `GOOGLE_USERNAME`.
 - Generate credentials for [Google Spreadsheet](https://console.developers.google.com/flows/enableapi?apiid=sheets.googleapis.com&pli=1) and save the file called `client_secret.json` in the repo directory.
 - Enable gmail access to non secure apps.
-For more info read this [tutorial](https://support.google.com/cloudidentity/answer/6260879?hl=en)
+For more info read this [tutorial](https://support.google.com/cloudidentity/answer/6260879?hl=en).

 ### 4. Build Database in Google Spreadsheets
 You will need to create 2 spreadsheets:
 - The [participants databese](https://docs.google.com/spreadsheets/d/11cWCvKKpMgipz2Lrw-medLg8ZPDhaSkRC-FlLBm-ePg/edit#gid=0).
 You will see that it will be updated as the sincronized mails are sent.
+The columns in green are only ones that have to be updated manually.
 - The [standings](https://docs.google.com/spreadsheets/d/1G6YWsskdMQR7TxTU_Qk158jkXrG61tnfbVX7a7RTmRg/edit?usp=drive_web&ouid=110894318773281496189).
 This file will have to be updated manually when the follow up mail needs to be sent.

 ### 5. Insert Constants